hammerheim-game/hammerheim-rules/5-warbands.md

 place the small teardrop shaped template with the narrow end at one of the Hydra’s mouths; any models under the template will be hit by flames on a dice roll of 4+.
 A model hit by flames takes a single S3 hit.
-Normal armour saves apply.
+Normal armor saves apply.
 Do not worry about any buildings the template may cover; the Hydra’s fire is too weak to set them alight without prolonged exposure.